Australia tasked with black box data retrieval

 Next phase in SAR to be known next week

-“The next phase, I think, is that we step up with potentially a more powerful, more capable side-scan sonar to do deeper water,” Johnston (left
+“The next phase, I think, is that we step up with potentially a more powerful, more capable side-scan sonar to do deeper water,” Johnston (left) is quoted saying in the AP report.

 A decision will also be made on whether the Bluefin-21 underwater drone will search the same search area again in the next phase of the operation, which will be made based on further analysis of available data.